nicolaDeCristofaro/punk-gpu-lab/README.md

 ### AWS Account Requirements

 - An **AWS Account** with sufficient permissions to create and manage the resources handled in terraform (EC2, VPC, IAM, KMS, S3...).
-- **Service Quotas**: this example uses a Spot EC2 instance with a GPU-enabled type from the G family (e.g., `g4dn.xlarge`).
-Make sure your account has sufficient EC2 Spot vCPU quota to launch at least one such instance.
-If you plan to run multiple instances in parallel, ensure the quota covers the total required vCPUs.
-Note: for new AWS accounts, the default Spot vCPU quota for GPU instances is often **0**, so you may need to request a quota increase via the [Service Quotas Console](https://console.aws.amazon.com/servicequotas/home).
+- **(Only for GPU-enabled instances) Service Quotas**: If you're testing with a GPU-enabled instance (e.g., `g4dn.xlarge`), ensure your AWS account has sufficient EC2 On-Demand or Spot vCPU quota to launch it.
+For new accounts, this quota is often **0** by default, and you'll need to request an increase via the [Service Quotas Console](https://console.aws.amazon.com/servicequotas/home).
+  - If you're **just testing the setup** and don't need GPU capabilities, you can use a different AMI (like Ubuntu or Amazon Linux) and a non-GPU instance type.
+This avoids the need for a quota increase.

 ### Local Environment Setup